by W.S. Cranshaw* (1/13)

-Pesticides effective against slugs and snails are known as molluscicides.
-These often are different chemicals than those used to control insects and other garden pests.
+Molluscicides are pesticides effective against slugs and snails, and are often different chemicals than those used to control insects and other garden pests.
 Slugs are not susceptible to poisoning by most insecticides.

 Successful use of metaldehyde baits requires careful application and favorable weather conditions.
 Slugs often can recover from metaldehyde poisoning if high moisture conditions occur.
 Also, control is poor during cool periods because slugs are relatively inactive.
-Apply metaldehyde when the evening is warm and the forecast for the following day is hot and dry.
-Young slugs are more susceptible than older slugs.
+Apply metaldehyde when the evening is warm and the following-day forecast is hot and dry.
+Young slugs are more susceptible than older.